liamc1994/docs/docs/cc-Resellers.md

 ## Can I automate my sales?

 Yes you can, but not in Centova Cast itself.
 There are some software suites available that automate billing and the creation of the accounts such as [WHMCS](https://whmcs.com).
-[block:callout]
-{
-  "type": "info",
-  "body": "WHMCS is not the best out there, the software has some flaws and design issues.
-If you know a better alternative that supports Centova Cast resellers feel free to suggest it to us."
+> WHMCS is not the best out there, the software has some flaws and design issues.
+If you know a better alternative that supports Centova Cast resellers feel free to suggest it to us.
-}
-[/block]

 ## Can I use extra services?